 Conclusion

-In practice, seafarer contract negotiation is a legitimate and valuable professional skill.
+In practise, seafarer contract negotiation is a legitimate and valuable professional skill.
 Understanding what you can negotiate, when to negotiate, and how to frame your ask professionally can meaningfully improve your terms without damaging your professional relationships.

 For seafarers looking for new opportunities where their experience commands competitive terms, explore current maritime positions at Seaplify.